Edit FTP Call Unit

 2. All fields are mandatory.

-2. This field is mandatory, and it is a text field where you can enter any alphanumeric key to create an ID.
-A maximum of 10 characters, 0-9 and A–Z, are allowed in the field.
+1. The A1 field lets you enter any alphanumeric key to create an ID.
+A maximum of 10 characters, 0-9, A–Z, and special characters are allowed in the field.

 1. The OneEnterprise Message field is mandatory.